 Overview

-His work has been exhibited since the 1980s at important institutions in Europe, the USA and Canada.
-In 2017 at the Art Sonje Center, Seoul he showed his will know work Remains.
+He has exhibited internationally, including solo exhibitions at the Solstice Arts Centre (Navan, 2024), Palazzina dei Giardini, Modena, 2021 which travelled to Ulster Museum, Belfast, 2021, Art Sonje Center (Seoul, 2017).
 In 2016 the Museum Villa Merkel in Esslingen, Germany devoted a comprehensive solo exhibition to the artist.
 Other solo exhibitions took place in 2015 at the Fundação Gulbenkian, Lisbon, Portugal and in 2014 at the De Pont Foundation for Contemporary Art in Tilburg, The Netherlands.
 In 2012 he participated at the Documenta 13 in Kassel, Germany and in 2007 he was part of the Northern Irish pavilion at the 52nd Venice Biennale.
 Doherty’s works can be found in the collections of the most important museums.

 Selected works